Russ Harvey Consulting - Computer and Internet Services

 If it is important to you, back it up.

-The easiest method of backup is to use either the backup capability built into your operating system (e.g., Windows Backup) or a third-party software like Acronis.
+The easiest method of backup is to use either the backup capability built into your operating system (e.g., Windows Backup) or a suitable third-party commercial program.

 While a drive image can recover everything quite quickly, it reflects the state of your computer when the drive image was created.
-Any new or changed documents need to then be restored.
+Any new or changed documents need to be restored after the drive image is restored.

 I strongly recommend directly copying all your data directly onto a removable drive so that you can recover it later, even if you use additional backups like disk images and regular backup programs.